Spilsby man charged with attempted murder after a woman sustained knife wounds

 A woman in her 30s sustained injuries consistent with a knife wound and was taken to hospital for treatment.
 Her injuries are not believed to be life-threatening.

-Dean Simpson of Manor Drive, Halton Holegate, Spilsby has been charged with attempted murder and has been remanded into custody.
+Dean Simpson of Manor Drive, Halton Holegate, Spilsby was charged with attempted murder and remanded into custody.

-He is due to appear Lincoln Crown Court later this afternoon (Monday).
+He appeared at Lincoln Crown Court this afternoon (Monday) and was remanded in custody until his next court appearance on February 7.

 Detective Inspector Paul Coleman of Lincolnshire Police CID said: “Our thoughts are of course with the victim and her family at this time.
 Our officers were on scene very quickly and arrested the suspect.
 Officers have then worked tirelessly throughout the evening to ensure that we were in a position to charge in the early hours of this morning.